I-Am-Crumbles/I-Am-Crumbles.github.io/_posts/2023-03-19-HTB-Squashed.md

 ![curl](/docs/assets/images/HTB/squashed/squashed25.png)

-Now I can point the environment variable *XAUTHORITY* to the cookie and can in theory now interact with the display since I've hijacked ross' session.
+Now I can point the environment variable *XAUTHORITY* to the cookie and can in theory interact with the display since I've hijacked ross' session.
 I should be able to see what is happening on the display by taking a screenshot and then downloading the file to open it on my host machine.
 The first step is to use the `w` command to see which display is used by ross.
 The display will be listed in the *FROM* column of the command output, which in this case the name is *:0*.

 `export XAUTHORITY=/tmp/.Xauthority`